telliott99/CryptoQuickies/ee2.md

 Code was a bit challenging.
 I couldn't really understand the code I got from the web.

 I tried doing things symbolically, but it turned into a mess.
-I deleted it, but it had terms like
+I deleted it so I don't have it to show, but it contained terms like

     q1q3 + q1q5 + q1q2q3q4q5 + ...

+and I couldn't find a pattern with 5 rounds and I didn't feel like carrying out any more.

-But after staring at the example for a while, I came up with code which returns all the data from `gcd` (we need only the quotients but the rest of it makes it easy to print exactly what we have written above in the example.
+After staring at the example for a while, I came up with code which returns all the data from `gcd` (we need only the quotients but the rest of it makes it possible to print exactly what we have written above in the example.

 Using those quotients and starting with the correct `a` and `b`, the loop for rounds 2 and after is